 Personalization can be an integral component of effective addiction treatment.
 A program that is ideal for one person may be inadequate for someone else.
 This is why it is so important to find a provider who will assess your loved one’s needs, then put together a customized plan just for them.

-One of the first treatment-related decisions often involves determining which level or levels of care are right for the patient:
+After finding drug paraphernalia, one of the first treatment-related decisions often involves determining which level or levels of care are right for the patient:

 - Detoxification